Assessing Classifier Fairness with Collider Bias: Background

-In this section, we present the necessary background of causal inference.
-In the presentation, we use upper case letters to represent attributes and bold-faced upper case letters to denote sets of attributes.
-The values of attributes are represented using lower case letters.
+We present the necessary background of causal inference.
+We use upper case letters to represent variables and bold-faced upper case letters to denote sets of variables.
+The values of variables are represented using lower case letters.